wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 ####<a name="subheading25"></a>Use JSON
 Beginning with storage service version 2013-08-15, the table service supports using JSON instead of the XML-based AtomPub format for transferring table data.
 This can reduce payload sizes by as much as 75% and can significantly improve the performance of your application.

-For more information, see the post [Windows Azure Tables: Introducing JSON](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/12/05/windows-azure-tables-introducing-json.aspx) and [Payload Format for Table Service Operations](http://msdn.microsoft.com/zh-cn/library/azure/dn535600.aspx) on MSDN.
+For more information, see the post [Windows Azure Tables: Introducing JSON](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/12/05/windows-azure-tables-introducing-json.aspx) and [Payload Format for Table Service Operations](http://msdn.microsoft.com/zh-cn/library/azure/dn535600.aspx).

 ####<a name="subheading26"></a>Nagle Off
 Nagle’s algorithm is widely implemented across TCP/IP networks as a means to improve network performance.
 However, it is not optimal in all circumstances (such as highly interactive environments).
 For Azure Storage, Nagle’s algorithm has a negative impact on the performance of requests to the table and queue services, and you should disable it if possible.